-Under present conditions men are able to kill our bodies, but nothing that they can do will affect our future being (soul), which God has promised shall be revived or restored by His power in the resurrection day -- the Millennial Age.
-Our revived souls will have new bodies (spiritual or natural -- to each 'seed' his own [kind of] body"), and these none will have liberty to kill.
-God alone has power to destroy utterly -- soul and body.
+Under present conditions men are able to kill our bodies, but nothing that they can do will affect our future being (soul), which God has promised shall be revived or restored by His power in the resurrection day-the Millennial Age.
+Our revived souls will have new bodies (spiritual or natural - "to each 'seed' his own [kind of] 'body"), and these none will have liberty to kill.
+God alone has power to destroy utterly-soul and body.
 He alone, therefore, should be feared, and the opposition of men even to the death is not to be feared, if thereby we gain Divine approval.
 Our Lord's bidding then is, Fear not them which can terminate the present (dying) life in these poor, dying bodies.
 Care little for it, its food, its clothing, its pleasures, in comparison with that future existence or being which God has provided for you, and which, if secured may be your portion forever.
 Fear not the threats, or looks, or acts of men, whose power can extend no farther than the present existence; who can harm and kill these bodies, but can do no more.
 Rather have respect and deference to God, with whom are the issues of life everlasting -- fear Him who is able to destroy in Gehenna, the Second Death, both the present dying existence and all hope of future existence.

-Undying Worms and Quenchless Fires Matthew 18:8, 9; Mark 9:43-48 who, after having fully received the opportunities of a future being or existence through our Lord's sacrifice, prove themselves unworthy of God's gift, and refuse to accept it, by refusing obedience to His just requirements.
+Undying Worms and Quenchless Fires - Matthew 18:8, 9; Mark 9:43-48

+Here it is conclusively shown that Gehenna as a figure represented the Second Death-the utter destruction which must ensue in the case of all who, after having fully received the opportunities of a future being or existence through our Lord's sacrifice, prove themselves unworthy of God's gift, and refuse to accept it, by refusing obedience to His just requirements.
 For it does not say that God will preserve soul or body in Gehenna, but that in it He can and will "destroy" both.
-Thus we are taught that any who are condemned to the Second Death are hopelessly and forever blotted out of existence.
+Thus we see that any who are condemned to the Second Death are hopelessly and forever blotted out of existence.